mirage00000/BootSectorKiller/README.md

 # BootSectorKiller
-rewrites the disk's MBR with zeroes
+rewrites the disk's MBR with zeroes, then shows a fake error message